SergioCoboLopez/ELN_Sergio/docs/april_24/week_2.md

 ## April 8

 **ANN** I want to prepare a short report on what I have been doing about the ANN project.

+If the BMS does not get stuck many times, I might have DATAID=3 ready for Wednesday.
+I have three processes going on right now.
+11 to 14, 15 to 17, and 18 to 19 .
+Even if something gets stuck, there is margin to re-run processes tomorrow.
+However, I still need to to the proper analysis.

+Tomorrow:

+Block 1 -  Check processes and re-run whatever is stuck.
+           Re-run the notebook for DATAID=0 and see the results.
+Is it worth it to embed the figures into your notebook?
+Even if it helps yourself make sense of the results?
+	   Do a DATAID=1 run

+Block 2 - Think about results of meeting with Toni
+	  Paper review
+      	  Finish tables in your report

+Block 3 - T and F's email.
+Answer the questions
+      	  Re-do calculations.

+**R** Review

+In a co-occurrence network, I would expect that two strains are connected if they are equally abundant.

 ## April 10